indrekots/indrekots.github.io/_posts/articles/2019-12-21-running-spring-boot-apps-as-graalvm-native-images.md

 ## GraalVM native image 101

 Java applications are compiled into bytecode using `javac`.
-During application runtime, the JVM loads class files into memory and when deemed necessary, the *just-in-time* (JIT) compiler kicks in and compiles certain parts of the application into native machine code.
+During application runtime, the JVM loads class files into memory and analyzes the program's performance for [hot spots](https://en.wikipedia.org/wiki/Hot_spot_(computer_programming)); hence the name "[HotSpot JVM](https://en.wikipedia.org/wiki/HotSpot)".
+The *just-in-time* (JIT) compiler kicks in and compiles parts of the application which are executed repeatedly into native machine code.
-[JIT compilation requires processor time and memory](https://aboullaite.me/understanding-jit-compiler-just-in-time-compiler/ "Understanding JIT compiler") which affects the startup time of the application.
+[JIT compilation, however, requires processor time and memory](https://aboullaite.me/understanding-jit-compiler-just-in-time-compiler/ "Understanding JIT compiler") which affects the startup time of the application.

-GraalVM native image allows us to fully *ahead-of-time* (AOT) compile our Java application to machine code.
+GraalVM native image allows us to *ahead-of-time* compile our JVM application into machine code.
-It will statically analyze application bytecode, find all classes that will ever be executed and compile them into a native executable.
+It statically analyzes application's bytecode, finds all classes and methods that will be called and compiles them into a native executable.
 The output is a platform specific executable binary of your application.

 ```